cod3rs-ns/4-ml-siit-2017/ex-04-svm/README.md

   | mitoses    | numeric    | [1, 10]                            |

 ### Data preprocessing
-  We realized that we have a lot of missing data in our train data.
-We conclude that all missing values are values from feature **nuclei**.
+  We realized that we have a lot of missing values in our train data.
+We concluded that all missing values are values from feature **nuclei**.
 Because of that we tried to remove this feature from our model, but the result was worse.
 Also we tried to remove only samples with missing values, but we also did not improve model.
-We had best results when we interpolate missing values with **mean** value of feature.
+We achieved best results when we interpolate missing values with **mean** value of feature.

   Also we had better results with data normalization using formula: